nechamaTova/Mr-Bean/README.md

 # Mr Bean

-## Installation
-1. Clone the repository to your local machine.
-2. Open the project in your preferred IDE.
-3. Run the application.
-## Usage
-1. Open a Application pages or use swagger.
-2. Navigate to the API endpoints to interact with the application.

-## Dependencies
-### Frameworks
-- ASP.NET Core 7.0
-### Packages
-- Entity Framework Core
-- NLog
-- zxcvbn-core
-- Swashbuckle

 ## Description and Structure
 This is a coffee shop site.
 The project was written with ASP.NET Core 7.0